MakisChartalos/elementary-class-manager/README.md

 ## Running the Application

 1. Ensure you have a MySQL database named `elementaryschooldb` and update the connection details in the `persistence.xml`.
-2. Deploy the application on Tomcat server.
+2. Deploy the application on the Tomcat server.
 3. Use an API client like Postman to interact with the endpoints.

-## Existing Endpoints
+## Endpoints

 ### Teacher Endpoints